refraley3/refraley3.github.io/gallery/landscapes/index.md

 #### Early autumn mist drifts through the wetlands as morning light begins to emerge.
 {:.caption}

 Taken on a fog-covered morning in early September, these images capture the stillness of Ritter Farm Park before the sun breaks through.
 The first shows the beaver pond, where cattails and water plants fade into the haze, and the air feels almost suspended in silence.
-The second frames the small bridge over a tributary feeding Lake Marion, its structure softened by the lingering fog.
+The second frame is the small bridge over a stream feeding Lake Marion, its structure softened by the lingering fog.
 Together, they convey a moment between night and day — when the park’s wetlands seem to hold their breath in the muted calm of dawn.
 {:.description}

 <div class="grid" role="list">